Expert Tips on How to Paint Your Walls Like a Pro

 In addition to your likes (and dislikes), think about what you’d like the color to do for the room.
 “Warm colors can be stimulating, so try them in spaces where you might want to encourage movement, like a hallway,” says Amin-Dufton.
 Cool tones, which can feel clean and crisp, are often used in tight spaces like the bathroom and laundry room.
 Choosing a wall color that’s in the same family will tie the room together.
 Going for a contrasting color will give you a bolder look.

 When you think you’ve found your winner, give it a test run.
-Buy a sample, paint a good-size swatch at eye level, and live with it for a few days.
-(Many paint brands now offer stick-and-peel swatches, so you can try out a color without ever touching a brush.)
+Buy a sample and paint a good-size swatch (at least 6 x 6 inches or so) at eye level, and live with it for a few days.
+(Many paint brands now offer peel-and-stick swatches, so you can try out a color without ever touching a brush!)
 Check out how it looks throughout the day, since lighting will have a huge effect.

 Once you have your color, it’s time to figure out what finish you want.
 This comes down to two things: looks and practicality.

-Matte (a.k.a. flat) paint reflects no light.
+Matte or flat paint reflects no light.
 A matte finish can hide blemishes like scratches or dents, but it can also be difficult to clean, making it best for ceilings or low-traffic areas.

 Now that you have your color and finish picked out, it’s time to buy your paint!
 Before you commit, do your research.
-There are lots of eco-friendly, low-VOC (volatile organic compound) options widely available now, both from the classic paint brands (think Sherwin-Williams) and newer brands like Backdrop.
+There are lots of eco-friendly, low-VOC (volatile organic compound) options widely available now, both from the classic paint brands and modern brands like Backdrop.

 Grab an edging brush to help you get the spots that a roller can’t reach.
 Don’t skimp here.
 A high-quality brush will make it easy to get clean, straight lines, which will give your paint job a professional look.
 To make quick work of the rest of the room, pick up a pack of nine-inch paint rollers, a roller frame, a telescoping painter’s rod (for tall walls and ceilings), and a paint tray.